-The Cyber Security Career Studies Certificate program is designed to provide students with the skills and knowledge to recognize and prevent threats to information and information systems.
+To provide students with the skills and knowledge to recognize and prevent threats to information and information systems.

 Employment Objectives: Graduates may seek employment opportunities as an entry-level Network Analyst/Specialist, Security Analyst/Specialist, or a Security Architect in local businesses, educational institutions, or governmental agencies.